AndrewJBateman/angular-tailwind-dataportal/README.md

 * Run `npm i` to install dependencies.
 * This frontend requires a backend data source - see `/models/pharma.data.ts` for format, on port `http://localhost:3000`
-* `json-server --watch db.json` to run fake backend.
+* `npm run server` to run fake backend.
 Navigate to `http://localhost:3000/api` to see data object.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## :wrench: Testing